 You may find that doing the equation with your shoulders versus your bust places you in two different body type categories.
-This means your body type may actually encompass more than one category; for example, you may find you’re more of a pear when using your bust measurement and more of an hourglass when using your shoulder measurement.
-If this is the case for you, you should consider both body types when shopping, and ultimately make purchases by seeing what looks best on you.
+This means your body type may actually encompass more than one category.
+For example, you may find you’re more of a pear shape when using your bust measurement and more of an hourglass when using your shoulder measurement.
+If this is the case, you should consider both body types when shopping and ultimately make purchases by seeing what looks best on you.

-Scroll down to see which shape description matches your body the best, and then use Bayou’s equation to validate that you’ve found your true shape.
+Scroll down to see which shape description matches your body the best, and then use Bayou’s equations to validate that you’ve found your true shape.

-Confirm by checking the numbers!
-You are an inverted triangle if your shoulder or bust measurement is more than 5% bigger than your hip measurement (shoulders or bust ÷ hips ≥ 1.05).
+Confirm by checking the numbers.
+You are an inverted triangle if your shoulder or bust measurement is more than 5% bigger than your hip measurement (shoulders or bust divided by hip measurement).
 For example, you are an inverted triangle if your shoulders are 36 inches and your hips are 34.25 inches or smaller.

-The piece that looks amazing on you: Fitted jackets with a nipped-in waist and a flared bottom.
+What looks amazing on you: Fitted jackets with a nipped-in waist and flared bottom.

-Why: The defined waist and flare over your hips create the illusion of lower-body curves and will help balance out your broad shoulders.
+Why: The defined waist and flare over your hips create the illusion of lower-body curves and help balance out your shoulders.

-Confirm by checking the numbers!
-You are a rectangle if your waist is less than 25% smaller than your shoulder or bust (waist ÷ shoulders or bust ≥ .75) AND your shoulder, bust and hip measurements are within 5% of each other.
+Confirm by checking the numbers.
+You are a rectangle if your waist is less than 25% smaller than your shoulder or bust (waist measurement divided by shoulders or bust) and your shoulder, bust and hip measurements are within 5% of each other.
 Find this out by looking at your shoulder, bust and hip measurements.
 Call the largest of the three measurements t (it will usually be your shoulders) and the other two measurements y and z.
 Multiply t by 0.95.
-If y and z are greater than the result of t x 0.95, then your shoulder, bust and hips are within 5% of each other.
+If y and z are greater than the result of t times 0.95, then your shoulder, bust and hips are within 5% of each other.

 For example, you are a rectangle if your shoulders are 36 inches and your waist is 27 inches or more.

-The piece that looks amazing on you: Skirt with volume-increasing details like ruffles, bows, pockets or embellishments.
+What looks amazing on you: Skirts with volume-increasing details like ruffles, bows, pockets or embellishments.

-Why: It fills out your slight hips and balances your upper body.
+Why: They fill out your hips and balance your upper body.

-Confirm by checking the numbers!
-You are a triangle (also known as a pear) if your hips are more than 5% bigger than your shoulders or bust (hips ÷ shoulders or bust ≥ 1.05).
+Confirm by checking the numbers.
+You are a triangle (also known as a pear shape) if your hips are more than 5% bigger than your shoulders or bust (hip measurement divided by shoulders or bust).

 For example, you are a triangle if your shoulders are 36 inches and your hips are 37.75 inches or larger.

-Why: It will show off how little you are on top, and is roomier from the waist down for your curvier bottom half.
+Why: They show off how little you are on top and are roomier from the waist down for your curvier bottom half.

-Confirm by checking the numbers!
-You are an hourglass if your waist is at least 25% smaller than your shoulder or bust (waist ÷ shoulders and bust ≤ 0.75) AND your waist is at least 25% smaller than your hips (waist ÷ hips ≤ 0.75) AND your shoulder and hip measurements are within 5% of each other.
+Confirm by checking the numbers.
+You are an hourglass if your waist is at least 25% smaller than your shoulder or bust (waist measurement divided by shoulders and bust) and your waist is at least 25% smaller than your hips (waist measurement divided by hips) and your shoulder and hip measurements are within 5% of each other.